HIKassem/hikassem.github.io/posts/ode/index.rst

 .. class:: alert alert-info

-    Update: 23 June 2016, scalar type added to myODE constructor as pointed out by Mohamed Ouda
+    - Update: 23 June 2016, scalar type added to myODE constructor as pointed out by Mohamed Ouda
+    - Update: 28 June 2016, variables names are revised to be consistent and more clear according to Francisco Angel comments

 .. [#]  OpenFOAM® and OpenCFD® are registered trademarks of OpenCFD Limited,
         the producer OpenFOAM software.
 All registered trademarks are property